Chardonnay Curran

-Chardonnay Curran (born August 18, 1999) is an American professional soccer player who plays as a midfielder.
+Chardonnay Matauaga Curran (born August 18, 1999) is a professional soccer player who plays as a midfielder for Portuguese Campeonato Nacional Feminino club Rio Ave.
 She played college soccer for the Oregon Ducks, where she set the program record for appearances.
+Born in the United States, she has committed to play for the Philippines national team.

 College career

 Curran attended the University of Oregon, where she made 92 appearances and scored seven goals.
 She holds the school records for matches played, consecutive matches played, and starts.
 Three of her goals were game-winners.
 Curran took advantage of the NCAA's COVID eligibility extension to play a fifth year of collegiate soccer.

 Club career

 Kansas City Current

 Curran was selected 17th overall in the 2022 NWSL Draft by the Kansas City Current.
 She made 30 total appearances for the Current across two seasons, scoring her first professional goal, a game-winning tally in an international friendly against CF Monterrey, before being waived at the end of 2023.

 Chicago Stars

 In 2024, the Chicago Red Stars (later named Chicago Stars FC) acquired Curran's playing rights through the waiver wire process.
 She made 17 league appearances before departing from the club on July 29, 2025, via a mutual contract termination.